score-p/scorep_jupyter_kernel_python/README.md

 # The Score-P Python Jupyter Kernel
-This is the Score-P Python Kernel that allows you to execute Jupyter Notebooks with Score-P.
+This is the Score-P Python Kernel that enables you to execute Jupyter Notebooks with Score-P.

 The kernel supports the usual jupyter interactivity between cells but with some limitations (see "General Limitations").